 Online screening tools are not a substitute for expert diagnosis, but can be helpful when having conversations with your primary care provider.

 Many people with ADHD also have dyscalculia.
 Both ADHD and dyscalculia have several symptoms in common, and it is important to work with a qualified professional to understand how symptoms may impact your child.
-In addition to ADHD, children with dyscalculia may have other learning disabilities (like dyslexia or dysgraphia) autism spectrum disorders, sensory differences or experience mental health-related concerns.
+In addition to ADHD, children with dyscalculia may have other learning disabilities (like dyslexia or dysgraphia), autism spectrum disorders, sensory differences, experience mental health-related concerns or EF challenges.

 Dyscalculia is also sometimes confused with math anxiety.
 Both math anxiety and dyscalculia can also be present in the same child.
 It's important to work with a qualified mental health professional to ensure that anxiety is treated effectively.